Community Computing Centre

 Learn new skills

 Technology Classes, Clinics and Talks

-Sign up for a hands-on computer class, get assistance with your mobile device at a tablet clinic. learn to use Skype or social media, or take home an iPad following our Learn and Loan class.
+Sign up for a hands-on computer class, get assistance with your mobile device at a tablet clinic, learn to use Skype or social media, or take home an iPad following our iPad Learn & Loan class.
 We offer programs from the basics to the latest technologies!